DIVA-IPL-Project/phytotree/documentation/RunElectronApp.md

 For Mac download the .dmg.
 All files can be found in the Releases tab [here](https://github.com/DIVA-IPL-Project/phytotree/releases/latest).

-To generate the executable for MacOS and Linux follow the build instructions found [here](#generate-installation-files).
+To generate the executable for MacOS and Linux follow the build instructions found [here]([#generate-installation-files](https://github.com/DIVA-IPL-Project/phytotree/blob/main/documentation/CreateElectronPhytotreeApp.md)).

-The data processing and parsing can be done in server or client side.

-- To run the app with the data processing executing in the server side download the file that ends with -client.
-- To run the app with the data processing executing in the client side download the file that ends with -server.

-### 2. Install the app in your computer.

-Open the setup file and follow the instructions to install the app in your computer.

-## Generate installation files

-First of all, it is necessary to run the command `npm install` in the app's folder.

-To generate new installation files, run the command `npm run build` in the app's folder.

 # Fundamentals